Esri/node-arcgis/source/index.md

 ### `organization.content`

 Gets the items in an or­ga­ni­za­tion.
 Takes a num­ber, and re­turns as a pag­i­nated list with that number of items per page.
-Re­turns 100 items per page by de­fault.
+Re­turns 100 items per page by de­fault, starting at the first page of results.

 > This is a shortcut helper for the `search` method with the query needed to target an org predefined.

 **Params:**
-Number
+Results Per Page, Page

 **Returns:**
 Promise that resolves to JSON Object